adamlogan17/npm-package-template/README.md

 The initial setup followed the instructions on the library [here](https://dev.to/receter/how-to-create-a-react-component-library-using-vites-library-mode-4lma).

+Prettier and ESLint configurations were inspired from [this](https://betterprogramming.pub/how-to-create-and-publish-react-typescript-npm-package-with-demo-and-automated-build-80c40ec28aca) article.

 ## Using the Template

 Within `./package.json` ensure the following is changed to the equivalent for your project.